lawrencerowland/Data-Model-for-Project-Frameworks/Project-frameworks-by-using-NLP-with-Python-libraries/name.md

 > (requirements)-->(success_factor)-->(project_service)-->(site or stakeholder)

-## Method and guide for use
-The method, along with a guide sufficient for using this on other libraries and projects, is [here](https://github.com/lawrencerowland/Data-Model-for-Project-Frameworks/tree/master/Project-frameworks-by-using-NLP-with-Python-libraries) *July 2020 note: its all there, but working on making it easier to read*
 # Technology applied
 All technology is free to use, without subscription.
 The code is written up in Jupyter notebooks, which allows guidance to sit alongside the code, so limited coding experience is needed.
 1. Gensim is OpenSource